Selver Hodžić

 Selver Hodžić (born 12 October 1978) is a Bosnian-Herzegovinian and Swiss former professional footballer who played as a defender.
+He is currently the manager of the Bosnia and Herzegovina women's national team.

 Playing career

 Born in Brčko, SR Bosnia and Herzegovina, Yugoslavia, Hodžić came to Switzerland as a war refugee in 1993.
 He played for Zug 94 until 1999, whereupon Hodžić played for a couple of other clubs before signing with FC Thun in 2002.

 On 27 September 2005, Hodžić became FC Thun's hero with a dramatic winner in the 89th minute against Czech champions Sparta Prague.

 On 25 June 2007, the player signed a two-year contract with Israeli Bnei Yehuda Tel Aviv F.C.

 At the end of the season, he transferred back to Switzerland to Neuchâtel Xamax.

 Managerial career

 Hodzic became a youth coach at Luzern and later manager of his former club Buochs, but left them in 2019.

+In March, 2024 Hozdic became manager of the Bosnia & Herzegovina women's first team.